sagemath/sagewiki_to_gh-2022-10-10/DanDrake/Days9Talks.md

 In Windows you are on your own.

 This all seems very complicated, and it is because (1) a complete TeX system relies on tens of thousands of files, and (2) the system for finding the right file dates to the 80's.

+[Nils Bruin] There is actually an easy way of putting animations in pdf-presentations created by LaTeX.
+See the [:days9/PDFLaTeXAnimations: LaTeX animations] page.